pferdy/design/docs/cad/016_peerstake/README.md

 ## Slashing

 Slashing is the penalisation of peers for bad behaviour.
-Any slashing will result in a deduction of stake, which will be transferred to the overall peer reward pool for properly behaving peers to collect in the future.
+Any slashing will result in a deduction of stake, [LPA: This feels like theft. could it be transfered to some holding acccount in case there is an upheld appeal?
+Could a bad ISP outage result in a total loss of Stake, or just loos of Peer rewards?] which will be transferred to the overall peer reward pool for properly behaving peers to collect in the future.

 There will be **no stake slashing in Protonet**, although stake decay is active so inactive or misbehaving peers will become quickly irrelevant to consensus (and probably be evicted).